 Notification of a contract award is only released after the contract is signed by all parties.
 All Vendors who participated in the Procurement process will be notified by the Procurement Officer.
-Vendors may request a debriefing within 30 days of award notification. , including an invitation to a Vendor debrief session.
-Contract award notifications will also be posted on the Alberta Purchasing Connection website as required by the requirements of the agreements on international! trade.
+Vendors may request a debriefing within 30 days of award notification.
+Contract award notifications will also be posted on the Alberta Purchasing Connection website as required by the agreements on international trade.